Zeliangrong

 Nguiba.
-The term "Zeliangrong" refers to the Zeme, Liangmai and Rongmei Naga tribes combined.
+The term "Zeliangrong" refers to the Zeme, Liangmai and Rongmei kindred tribes combined.
 Earlier, the term also covered the Inpui tribe.
-The descendants of Hoi of Makuilongdi (Makhel) were divided and were made peripheral appendages to three political entities - Manipur, Naga Hills (Nagaland) and the Dima Hasao (Northern Kachar) of Assam.
+The descendants of Hoi of Makuilongdi (Makhel) were divided and were made peripheral appendages to three political entities - Nagaland, Manipur and the Dima Hasao (N.C.
+Hill district) of Assam.
 The Zeliangrong may be classified as an ethno-cultural entity.
 The Zeliangrong belong to the larger Southern Mongoloid population and their language belongs to the Sino-Tibetan family of languages.

 Etymology

-The ethnonym ‘Zeliangrong’ is derived from 3 words ZE-LIANG-RONG.
+The ethnonym 'Zeliangrong' is derived from 3 words ZE-LIANG-RONG.
 ZE from Zeme, LIANG from Liangmai and Rong from Rongmei.
 It traced back to the three kindred tribes.
 The three tribes are the Zeme (dwellers of the warmer) or Mejahme (lower region), Liangmai (men of the North) the original Northerner; on the other hand the term Rongmei (people settled in the south) and finally Inpui (Puimei).

 The word Zeliangrong was first coined on 15 February 1947 at Keishamthong Imphal.
 The terminology Zeliangrong was coined in coherence with the solidarity movement after India's independence.

-Population

-The population of Zeliangrong in Assam, Manipur and Nagaland is estimated to be around 3.7 lakhs.
-According to 2011 census data of India.
-In Nagaland state; Zeme and Liangmai numbers around 74,877.
-Whereas, In Manipur holds around 66,158.
-Hence, Rongmei holds a number of 170,908 in Manipur.
-Zeme Liangmai and Rongmei also settled in Dima Hasao region of Assam and other parts in Assam which holds to be in between 20 and 30 thousands.
+Distribution

+The Zeliangrong have been living in the present location of their land since time immemorial, in a compact and contiguous geographical setting of approximately 12,000 km2 lying between 93 degrees E and 94 degree E longitude and 94.40 degrees and 24 degrees N latitude in N. C Hills of Assam; Peren district of Nagaland; Tamenglong district, Senapati district, Kangvai subdivision of Churachanpur district, Jiribam subdivision of Imphal district, Imphal valley and Cachar district along with various villages and its adjoining slopes in Manipur.

+Earlier, Manipur had only 9 districts but, due to administrative changes, it led to the formation of 7 new districts, namely Kamjong, Kakching, Noney, Kangpokpi, Tengnoupal, Pherzawl, and Jiribam.